- Marijuana (Cannabis) facts

 - The history of marijuana goes back for thousands of years.
 It was only made illegal in many countries during the 20th century.

-- The use of medical marijuana is currently legal in 20 U.S. states and the District of Columbia.
+- The use of medical marijuana is currently legal in many U.S. states and the District of Columbia.
 In those jurisdictions, people for whom medical marijuana has been specifically recommended by a physician must carry a (medical) marijuana card that indicates their use of the substance for a clear medical purpose.

 - Attempts to completely legalize the use of marijuana, whether for medicinal purposes or not, remain strongly contested in most jurisdictions.